ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 We will consider OSes for PCs and notebooks only.
 Apart from multitasking, they provide [**graphic user interface**](https://en.wikipedia.org/wiki/Graphical_user_interface) (GUI).
 This interface means the way to interact with the system.
 You launch applications, configure computer devices and OS components via the user interface.
 Let's take a look at its history and find how it has reached the current state.

 Nobody works with commercial computers interactively before 1960.
 [Digital Equipment Corporation](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation) implemented the interactive mode for their [minicomputer](https://en.wikipedia.org/wiki/Minicomputer) [PDP-1](https://en.wikipedia.org/wiki/PDP-1) in 1959.
 It was a fundamentally new approach.
 Before that, IBM computers dominated the market in the 1950s.
 They worked in batch processing mode only.
-IBM OSes with multiprogramming automated program loading and provided high performance for calculation tasks.
+This mode automated program loading and provided high performance for calculation tasks.

 The idea of interactive work with the computer appeared first in the SAGE military project.
 The US Air Force was its customer.
 The goal of the project was to develop an automated air defense system to detect Soviet bombers.